sabinorsp/sabinorsp/index.md

+# Some projects and works in Data Science and Machine Learning
+---

-# Dashboard results about of the PSU-MG selection process -2022.
+## Dashboard results about of the PSU-MG selection process -2022.

 The project aimed to create a web application with a dashboard model (using Python, the statistical software R, and the Shiny framework) for loading and providing data related to the scores of the medical residency selection process of PSU in the year 2022 in the state of Minas Gerais.
 <p align="center">